Relay for Life L.S. named National Rookie Relay of the Year

-Part of the Relay for Life Lake Stevens committee accepting their award
+Part of the Relay for Life Lake Stevens committee accepting their awards.

 At last weekend’s Relay for Life Summit and training at the Doubletree Hotel in SeaTac, the American Cancer Society awarded several cities for their accomplishments during their Relay for Life events throughout 2011.